 Every aspect of the weather influences the orchard.
 Let’s start at the beginning of the year with winter.
-When I think of winter I think of cold temperatures, snow and ice.
+When I think of winter I think of cold temperatures, snow, and ice.
 Having snow during times of cold temperatures is better than not having snow.
 Snow acts as an insulator buffering the coldest of temperatures protecting the covered parts of the plants in the orchard.
-Snow also provided much needed moisture that will be there when the orchard comes out of its winter dormancy and begins to grow.
+Snow also provides much needed moisture for when the orchard comes out of its winter dormancy and begins to grow.

 Ice on the other hand can have a very detrimental effect on the plants in the orchard.
 Ice can coat the branches adding great weight to those branches.
 The increased weight can result in limbs breaking or worse.
 Whole scaffold limbs can break under the weight of ice affecting the tree for years to come.
 Ice can also have a level of benefit though.
 Freezing water releases a small amount of heat and under certain conditions can aid in the survival of flower buds on the trees.

 Right about now we are all looking forward to spring.
 Spring brings us that mixture of winter and summer.
-We can have times that are more winter like and times that are more summer like.
+We can have times that feel like winter and times that are more summer like.
 What we hope for is a happy medium.
 During the spring we receive our moisture via rain and snow but hopefully predominantly through rain.
-Unfortunately, this rain can be part of some pretty violent storms that can result in heavy wind, lightening and even the worst-case scenario of tornados and hail.
+Unfortunately, this rain can be part of some pretty violent storms that can result in heavy wind, lightening, and even the worst-case scenario of tornados and hail.
 Kimmel Orchard has not been immune to tornados.
 Several years ago, one went through the property destroying many trees and severely damaging our machine shed.

 Spring brings temperature swings that affect the trees adversely.
 A warm February and March can bring about early bloom.
 After the trees bloom any temperatures below freezing will have a level of effect on the crop.
-Loosing some flowers or fruit to cold temperatures in not always bad.
-This can be a natural way to thin a heavy crop.
+Losing some flowers or fruit due to cold temperatures is not always bad.
+This can be a natural way of thinning a heavy crop.